maxbicking/Data-Science-Portfolio/SQL Example Queries/README.md

 This folder contains a curated collection of SQL scripts showcasing data analysis, transformation, and reporting techniques used in real-world analytics projects.
 These examples reflect core skills in SQL logic, optimization, and business-focused querying for stakeholders.

+These queries have been anonymized to preserve privacy and data integrity.

 ## Files

 - `donor_trend_analysis.sql`